opensearch-project/project-website/_posts/2024-12-26-Reducing-false-positives-through-algorithmic-improvements.md

 </style>

-## Problems
+## RCF limitations

+RCF has the following limitations that we needed to address.

-### Recurring Periodic Spikes
+### Recurring periodic spikes

 Detecting anomalies in data with strong daily or weekly patterns can be challenging.
-In the first chart below, RCF struggles to filter out regularly occurring spikes—it flags these normal, repeating events as anomalies.
+RCF struggles to filter out regularly occurring spikes, flagging these normal, repeating events as anomalies, as shown in the following figure.

 ![periodic](/assets/media/blog-images/2024-12-26-Reducing-false-positives-through-algorithmic-improvements/periodic.png){:class="img-centered"}

-A natural approach to capturing seasonal behavior is to increase the shingle size so the model observes a full cycle—in this dataset, a day.
+A natural approach to capturing seasonal behavior is to increase the shingle size so the model observes a full cycle---in this dataset, a day.
 Because data was collected every five minutes, one day corresponds to 288 data points.
-In the previous figure, the default shingle size of 8 (in OpenSearch AD) was used, whereas in the second chart, it was increased to 288 to capture a full day.
-Although this larger shingle size helps the model learn daily patterns, it can also introduce false negatives: RCF now overlooks two genuinely anomalous spikes—one unusually large and one unusually small.
+In the previous figure, the default shingle size of 8 (in OpenSearch AD) was used.
+In the following figure, the shingle size was increased to 288 in order to capture a full day of data.
+Although this larger shingle size helps the model learn daily patterns, it can also introduce false negatives: RCF now overlooks two genuinely anomalous spikes—--one unusually large and one unusually small---as shown in the following figure.

 ![periodic_shingle](/assets/media/blog-images/2024-12-26-Reducing-false-positives-through-algorithmic-improvements/periodic_shingle.png){:class="img-centered"}

-### Transition period during Data Drift and Level Shift
+### Transition period during data drift and level shift

 Data can exhibit gradual changes in its distribution (data drift) or sudden shifts in its baseline (level shift).
 Although RCF is designed to adapt to these changes through streaming and continuous learning, it still needs time to adjust.
-In the figure below, after a level shift occurs, RCF generates four false positives before stabilizing and accepting the new baseline.
+In the following figure, after a level shift occurs, RCF generates four false positives before stabilizing and accepting the new baseline.

 ![level_shift](/assets/media/blog-images/2024-12-26-Reducing-false-positives-through-algorithmic-improvements/level_shift.png){:class="img-centered"}

-### Normal Fluctuations vs. Anomalies
+### Normal fluctuations compared to true anomalies

 Data often exhibits regular fluctuations that should not be mistaken for true anomalies.
 Initially, RCF may be overly sensitive and flag these normal variations as anomalies.
 However, if changes remain within a typical variance range around the mean, they represent normal behavior rather than genuine anomalies.
-In the chart below, even though disk‐write spikes appear large around March 17–18, they fall within the expected range and thus are not actual anomalies.
+In the following figure, even though disk write spikes appear large around March 17--18, they fall within the expected range and thus are not actual anomalies.

 ![variance](/assets/media/blog-images/2024-12-26-Reducing-false-positives-through-algorithmic-improvements/variance.png){:class="img-centered"}

-## Solutions
+## Overcoming RCF limitations

 OpenSearch 2.17 introduced the following improvements in the RCF algorithm to address the above problems.

 ### Statistical tracking of candidate anomalies

-To address recurring periodic spikes, the model employs statistical tracking specifically for points that appear unusual—those with high RCF scores.
-Rather than updating global statistics on every data point, RCF maintains a running mean and variance (with exponential decay) for this smaller set of candidate anomalies.
-Then, when a high‐score event occurs, the model checks whether it resembles prior high-score observations by comparing two sets of values:
+To address recurring periodic spikes, the model employs statistical tracking specifically for points that appear unusual---those with high RCF scores.
+Rather than updating global statistics for every data point, RCF maintains a running mean and variance (with exponential decay) for this smaller set of candidate anomalies.
+When a high-score event occurs, the model checks whether it resembles prior high-score observations by comparing two sets of values:

 - **Actual observations and their running mean**: RCF verifies whether the observed data remains near its running mean within acceptable limits.